obonaventure/cnp3/book/transport/tcp.rst

 Furthermore when a TCP connection has been idle for more than its current retransmission timer, it should reset its congestion window to the congestion window size that it uses when the connection begins as it does not know anymore the current congestion state of th e network.

-.. sidebar:: Initial congestion window
+.. note:: Initial congestion window

  The original TCP congestion control mechanism proposed in [Jacobson1988]_ recommended that each TCP connection begins by setting :math:`cwnd=MSS`.
 However, in today's higher bandwidth networks, using such a small initial congestion window severely affects the performance for short TCP connections, such as those used by web servers.
 Since the publication of :rfc:`3390`, TCP hosts are allowed to use an initial congestion window of about 4 KBytes, which corresponds to 3 segments in many environments.